-Previously it was thought that deployments would offer most benefit to companies fielding thousands of customer chats or calls via contact centers with hundreds of agents.
+Previously it was thought that deployments would offer most benefit to companies fielding thousands of customer chats or calls via contact centres with hundreds of agents.
 This was due to the amount of data needed to train the AI, the length of development time and the cost to run.

 However, as chatbots and virtual assistants have evolved, SaaS based pay-as-you-consume models were introduced and sector accelerator packs with existing workflows built, it has become much more accessible to organisations with smaller requirements - and budgets!
 The development of low-code and no-code design has meant that workflows can be created in internally without the need for a specialist trained IT department.

 Can chatbots be deployed in areas other than customer services, like sales?